PixelJunkie23/odin-recipes/README.md

 # odin-recipes

-This will be a webpage that I am creating to showcase recipes to demonstrate the skill I have learned in HTML.
+This will be a webpage that I am creating to showcase recipes as to demonstrate the skills I have learned in HTML.

 I will have demonstrated the following: